ryanv700/Data_Scientist_Capstone/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interestested in using the Seattle Airbnb Open Data to better understand:
+For this project, I was interestested in using the Starbucks Open Data to better understand:

 1. Can we predict which users are more or less likely to complete a bogo or discount offer?
 2. What is the best model for performing this prediction and how high can we get our out of sample f1 score?